OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

-# Use centralized deployment to publish add-ins
+# Use centralized deployment to publish Office Add-ins

-The Office 365 admin center makes it easy for an admin to deploy Word, Excel, and PowerPoint add-ins to users or groups within their organization.
+The Office 365 admin center makes it easy for an administrator to deploy Word, Excel, and PowerPoint add-ins to users or groups within their organization.
 Add-ins deployed via the admin center are available to users in their Office applications right away, with no client configuration required.
-You can deploy internal add-ins as well as add-ins provided by ISVs via the admin center.
+You can deploy internal add-ins as well as add-ins provided by ISVs via centralized deployment.

 The admin center currently supports the following scenarios: